 Little confused?
 We understand.

-There’s an overwhelming amount of traveler advice out there — especially when planning a vacation to another country.
+There’s an overwhelming amount of traveler advice out there — especially when planning a vacation to another country, but having all that info in front of you doesn’t necessarily mean that it’s easy to comprehend.

 If we’ve missed one, please let us know in the comments section below and we’ll post the answer straight away!